Skip to content

 17_mwe_solver_options_benchmark

-Benchmarks the currently available solver options on both constant-viscosity and pressure-dependent viscosity cases.
-It is the right notebook when the question is numerical rather than physical: which combination of direct solve, Krylov method, nonlinear strategy, and pyamg preconditioner is most effective for a given regime.
+Benchmarks the currently available solver options on constant-viscosity, pressure-dependent-viscosity, and FEM map-solver cases.
+It is the right notebook when the question is numerical rather than physical: which combination of SciPy direct solve, explicit UMFPACK, Krylov method, nonlinear strategy, pyamg preconditioner, or FEM linear backend is most effective for a given regime.

 18 — DRP-317 Berea Validation